giovanniboscu/continuous-section-field/README.md

 ## Worked Example: Continuously Tapered T-Beam
 This section demonstrates how to model a structural member where the geometry transitions smoothly between two different T-profiles.

-### The Engineering Challenge
-In standard FEM, a tapered beam is often approximated as a series of stepped prismatic segments. **CSF** instead treats the member as a **continuous ruled solid**, capturing the exact cubic variation of the moment of inertia $I(z)$ and the shift of the elastic centroid $C_y(z)$ without discretization errors.

 <img width="456" height="469" alt="tsec3d" src="https://github.com/user-attachments/assets/03884190-0e15-43b4-a45d-b0ba9cacbbb7" />